temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

 parameter p from the model?
 -> e^0.5 / (1+e^0.5)
 We have the relationship that β = log(p/(1-p)), hence p = e^β / (1 + e^β).

+【SUGMs】
+Which of the following lists the challenge of applying SUGMs to relatively dense(not parse) networks?
+a) There tend to be many incidentally generated subgraphs and so the number that were directly generated needs to be estimated carefully.
+b) There tend to be many subgraphs of one kind, which are impossible to calculate.
+-> a (There can be too many incidentally generated subgraphs when the network is not sparse.)

 ```